BCFCODE/ALIASES/README.md

-# 🚀 Supercharge Your Git Workflow with BCFCODE Aliases 🚀
+# 🚀 Supercharge Your Git Workflow with BCFCODE ALIASES 🚀

-🎉 **Welcome to BCFCODE Aliases**—Where productivity meets magic! 🎉
+🎉 **Welcome to BCFCODE ALIASES**—Where productivity meets magic! 🎉
-Curated with precision by **Morteza Bakhshandeh**, your personal Git wizard, these aliases are designed to make your life easier and your code smoother.
+Curated with precision by **Morteza Bakhshandeh**, your personal Git wizard, these ALIASES are designed to make your life easier and your code smoother.
 Transform the way you interact with Git and elevate your coding game with these powerful shortcuts.

 🌟 **Become part of the BCFCODE movement**—[Click here and join](https://bcfcode.ir)